MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/support-tools.md

 - **Diagnostic checks**: Provides diagnostic checks based on common issues, incidents, and telemetry data.

-- **Automatic data collection**: Automatically collects important data to provide to Microsoft Customer Support.
+- **Automatic data collection**: Automatically collects important data to provide to Microsoft Support.

 - **Regular updates**: Updates with new checks and useful commands to manage, troubleshoot, and diagnose issues on Azure Local.